 Familias Especiales (Special Families) is a Nicaraguan voluntary organisation based in Matagalpa which supports women and their families where there is a family member with a disability.
 Nicaragua is one of the poorest countries in Central America and there are few services for people with disabilities.
-We have been in partnership with Familias Especiales since 2007, initially selling their hand painted cards in our shop.
+We began the partnership with Familias Especiales since 2007, initially selling their hand painted cards in our shop.

 From 2008 – 2011 Rainbow Turtle pledged Familias Especiales a development grant of £1500 per year to support their arts and crafts programme for over 50 young people with a disability.
 The project uses recycled materials to produce cards, bags, packaging and piñatas which are mainly sold locally in Matagalpa.
 At Rainbow Turtle’s request they also produce paper packaging trays for us in two sizes which we use for making gift packs of chocolate, sweets, jams etc. Recently they started making small crosses/bookmarks for us; these are proving popular for individuals, groups and special events, and are available via our online store.

-Comfort Rwanda works in partnership with Solace Ministries which is run by survivors of the 1994 genocide and provides widows and orphans with income generating opportunities.
-Any extra profits are used to finance further partnership projects in Rwanda.
-Rainbow Turtle has been supporting Comfort Rwanda since March 2012 and has helped to develop and maintain a website for the sale of crafts from Kamonyi, Ndera and Gatenga.
-We also provide a market through the Rainbow Turtle shop.
+Comfort Rwanda worked in partnership with Solace Ministries which was run by survivors of the 1994 genocide and provided widows and orphans with income generating opportunities.
+Any extra profits were used to finance further partnership projects in Rwanda.
+Rainbow Turtle began supporting Comfort Rwanda in March 2012 which helped to develop and maintain their website for the sale of crafts from Kamonyi, Ndera and Gatenga.
+We also provided a market for them through the Rainbow Turtle shop.